jd28/rollnw/README.md

 ## General Warning

 This library is a work-in-progress.
+There will be serious refactorings and until there is a real release, it should be assumed the library is in flux.

 There is no documentation besides the source itself, unless something is found that isn't a javadoc-esque thing, that's likely how it will remain.